-Travel to Moll's Gap along the Ring of Kerry, where you will stop to capture some of the most stunning scenery.
+Travel to Moll’s Gap along the Ring of Kerry, where you will stop to capture some of the most stunning scenes.
 Continue to Waterford, where you have the choice of sightseeing.
-Later, arrive in the coastal town of Wexford.

-Today, take a ferry across the Irish Sea to the British mainland, then travel through Pembrokeshire, a beautiful and unspoilt part of Wales.
-Continue to Bath where you’ll enjoy some free time on arrival.
+Today, take a ferry across the Irish Sea to the British mainland, then travel through Pembrokeshire, before arriving in Bath.

-Stay: Two Nights, Bath, The Gainsborough Bath SpaDaily :
+Stay: Two Nights, The Gainsborough Bath SpaDaily :

-Explore the city of Bath on a tour before visiting the beautiful Roman Baths.
-Later, travel to Bristol, where a visit to the SS Great Britain allows you to learn stories of its passengers during the early years when the ship was a luxury liner.Daily :
+Explore the city of Bath before visiting the Roman Baths.
+Later in Bristol, visit the SS Great Britain and hear the stories of its early years.Daily :

-Discover Stonehenge, one of the most famous prehistoric sites in the world.
-Marvel at this remarkable and mysterious feat of ancient engineering and design.
-The Stonehenge you will see today is the final stage that was completed about 3,500 years ago.
-Afterwards, continue to Hampshire for a traditional Farewell Afternoon Tea at the grand Tylney Hall.
+Discover Stonehenge, where the site you will see today was completed about 3,500 years ago.
+Afterwards, continue to Hampshire for a traditional farewell afternoon tea at the grand Tylney Hall.
 Step back to an age of elegance at this Victorian era mansion while you savour tasty treats.
 Later, return to London.

 Stay: London, The May Fair HotelDaily :